Subprime mortgage crisis: High-risk mortgage loans and lending/borrowing practices

 In the years before the crisis, the behavior of lenders changed dramatically.
-Lenders offered more and more loans to higher-risk borrowers, including illegal immigrants.
+Lenders offered more and more loans to higher-risk borrowers.
 Lending standards deteriorated particularly between 2004 and 2007, as the government-sponsored enterprise (GSE) mortgage market share (i.e. the share of Fannie Mae and Freddie Mac, which specialized in conventional, conforming, non-subprime mortgages) declined and private securitizers share grew, rising to more than half of mortgage securitizations.

 Subprime mortgages grew from 5% of total originations ($35 billion) in 1994, to 20% ($600 billion) in 2006.
 Another indicator of a "classic" boom-bust credit cycle was a narrowing of the difference between subprime and prime mortgage interest rates (the "subprime markup") between 2001 and 2007.

 In addition to considering higher-risk borrowers, lenders had offered progressively riskier loan options and borrowing incentives.
 In 2005, the median down payment for first-time home buyers was 2%, with 43% of those buyers making no down payment whatsoever.
 By comparison, China has down payment requirements that exceed 20%, with higher amounts for non-primary residences.

 To produce more mortgages and more securities, mortgage qualification guidelines became progressively looser.
 First, "stated income, verified assets" (SIVA) loans replaced proof of income with a "statement" of it.
 Then, "no income, verified assets" (NIVA) loans eliminated proof of employment requirements.
 Borrowers needed only to show proof of money in their bank accounts.
 "No Income, No Assets" (NINA) or Ninja loans eliminated the need to prove, or even to state any owned assets.
 All that was required for a mortgage was a credit score.

 Types of mortgages became more risky as well.
 The interest-only adjustable-rate mortgage (ARM) allowed the homeowner to pay only the interest (not principal) of the mortgage during an initial "teaser" period.
 Even looser was the "payment option" loan, in which the homeowner has the option to make monthly payments that do not even cover the interest for the first two- or three-year initial period of the loan.
 Nearly one in 10 mortgage borrowers in 2005 and 2006 took out these "option ARM" loans, and an estimated one-third of ARMs originated between 2004 and 2006 had "teaser" rates below 4%.
 After the initial period, monthly payments might double or even triple.

 The proportion of subprime ARM loans made to people with credit scores high enough to qualify for conventional mortgages with better terms increased from 41% in 2000 to 61% by 2006.
 In addition, mortgage brokers in some cases received incentives from lenders to offer subprime ARMs even to those with credit ratings that merited a conforming (i.e., non-subprime) loan.